The Trip (1967 film): Reception

 The movie holds a 39% "Rotten" score on Rotten Tomatoes based on 23 critics with the consensus: "The Trips groovy effects and compelling message can't overcome the rough acting, long meandering stretches, and pedestrian plot."
 Nonetheless, the film retains a strong cult following, particularly in Europe, where it is hailed for its application of various New Wave cinema techniques within the Hollywood system.

 Box office

 The movie was very popular: Corman says it took $6 million in rentals during its initial release.
-According to Variety, its North American revenue reached $5.1 million, and its total revenue is estimated at around $10 million.
+According to Variety, its North American revenue reached $5.1 million, and its total revenue is estimated at $10 million.